gmgent/WP-to-jekyll/blog/_posts/2011-07-31-the-stone-bishop.md

 permalink: 2011/07/the-stone-bishop
 postday: 07/31 2011
 posttime: 14_35
-categories: [Brave New World, Origins, Saga]
+categories: [brave new world, origins, saga]
 ---

 The Stone Bishop is a great friend of mine, a very talented musician and as it turns out a very talented graphic artist as well.
 I love this.